-- ☐ If all the L/A LEDs on the card are off, try pressing the eco-friendly button on the active master controller card to verify that the LEDs on the line cards are on. - □ Check the card's status LED in the SBx STATUS LEDs on the control card.
+- ☐ If all the L/A LEDs on the card are off, try pressing the eco-friendly button on the active master controller card to verify that the LEDs on the line cards are on. - □ Check the card's status LED in the SBx STATUS LEDs on the controller card.
 If the LED is flashing amber, the card is initializing its management software.
 Wait one to two minutes for the card to complete the process.
-If the LED does not change to green, try installing the line card in a different chassis slot.
+If the LED does not change to green, try installing the line card in a different slot.
 If the problem remains, the card cannot complete the initialization process.
-Try installing the card in another chassis with a different control card. - ☐ If the card's status LED in the SBx STATUS LEDs on the control card is solid amber, the card might not be able to boot up because the load file stored in its flash memory is not the same version as its corresponding load file on the controller card.
-You may be able to correct the problem by specifying the load file on the controller card as the preferred file with the SET CARD PREFLOAD command.
-For instructions, refer to "Replacing Load Files on Ethernet Line Cards" on page 263. - ☐ If the controller card does not have a load file for the card, it is running a version of the AlliedWareNSP software that does not support the card or the load file is missing from the file system in the controller card.
-Upgrade and/or update the management software files on the controller card.
+Try installing the card in another chassis with a different controller card. - ☐ If the card's status LED in the SBx STATUS LEDs on the controller card is solid amber, the card might not be able to boot up because the controller card does not have its load file.
+This can happen if a line card requires a newer version of the management software than what is currently on the controller card.
+To correct the problem, update the management software on the controller card to the latest release. - ☐ A line card may not boot properly if the load file has not be set correctly with the SET CARD PREFLOAD command on the active master controller card.